wq2012/SpeakerRecognitionFromScratch/README.md

 * Everything is the same with above except that we applied SpecAugment during training.
 * Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 7.89%, and the EER threshold is 0.619.

+**saved_model.transformer.clean100.specaug.gpu100000.pt**

+* This is a transformer model, where encoder/decoder dimension is 32, with 2 encoder layers, 1 decoder layer, and 8 heads.
+* The training data is LibriSpeech `train-clean-100`, which has 251 speakers.
+* Using triplet loss with alpha=0.1.
+* It has been trained on GPU for 100K steps.
+* Evaluated on 10K triplets from LibriSpeech `test-clean`, EER is 9.81%, and the EER threshold is 0.753.

 ### Models trained on all LibriSpeech training data